Community Energy and Emissions Inventory

 The Community Energy and Emissions Inventory (CEEI) represents energy consumption and greenhouse gas emissions from community activities in on-road transportation, buildings and solid waste.
 Estimates of land-use change from deforestation activities and enteric fermentation from livestock under the Agricultural sector are also available at the Regional District level.

 The inventory is the first of its kind in North America, and it helps local governments meet the Climate Action Charter commitment to measure and report on community GHG emissions profiles.

-Latest News: On January 23, 2013, the Draft 2010 CEEI Reports were updated to reflect the latest estimates and address inconsistencies found in the June 20, 2012 versions.
+Latest News: On February 20, 2014, the 2007-2010 CEEI Reports were updated to reflect the latest available information.
 The CEEI Working Group continues to look to local government staff and other users of the reports to help verify the data.
 Some minor refinements to the methodology have been made and where appropriate, 2007 CEEI estimates have been adjusted to reflect this.

 Please take the time to review your community’s report and notify CAS staff with any feedback you have.

 Community Energy and Emissions Inventory Reports are not local government operations or Carbon Neutral Reports (e.g. civic buildings and fleets).
 They can, however, help local governments to meet the Green Communities legislative requirement to establish greenhouse gas reduction targets, policies and actions in official community plans or regional growth strategies.